Robert Bacom Harbaugh Jr. was born on May 15, 1902 in Maple Summit, Fayette County, PA, the son of Robert B. and

 On July 21, 1923, at the age of 21, Robert was united in the bonds of holy matrimony with 18-year-old Alice Elizabeth Rugg (March 21, 1905-1991), the daughter of Thornton and Susie (Ohler) Rugg of Maple Summit.

-The couple produced eight children – Charles Clinton Harbaugh, Ethel "Pearl" Kemp, Irwin "Oscar" Harbaugh, James Harold "Hub" Harbaugh, Esther Melia, Donald Wade Harbaugh, Clifford Domer Harbaugh and Marlene Younkin Schnatterly.
+The couple produced a brood of eight children – Charles Clinton Harbaugh, Ethel "Pearl" Kemp, Irwin "Oscar" Harbaugh, James Harold "Hub" Harbaugh, Esther Melia, Donald Wade Harbaugh, Clifford Domer Harbaugh and Marlene Younkin Schnatterly.

 They were dedicated supporters of the annual Harbaugh Reunion, which began in 1926 and continued until the early 2000s.
 Their adult children and grandchildren provided continuous leadership to the reunion for many decades.

 Said a 1983 article in the Daily American, honoring their 60th anniversary, "They first lived in Mill Run and have been residents of Confluence for the past 15 years.
 They are both members of the Maple Summit Church of God."

 When the Harbaughs celebrated their 65th anniversary in 1988, the Daily American again published a profile.
 The story said that "Before Mr. Harbaugh retired, he worked at Kelley's Hotel, Confluence, and did timber work and farming.
 Mrs. Harbaugh is retired, but did work at Kelley’s Hotel and Howard Johnson Restaurant in Somerset."